 - The accused's fourth amendment rights were violated in the pursuit of the state's evidence

-Your attorney will be able to help you craft the best defense for your circumstances if you have been charged with a marijuana offense in the Miami area.
+The Hoffman Firm can help you craft the best defense for your circumstances if you have been charged with a marijuana offense in the Miami area.
 It is important that you retain legal counsel immediately.

 Let us help you work toward returning to your life.
 Schedule a free consultation by calling (305) 928-1669 for Miami consultation.
 Call 954-737-3004 if you are in Broward County.